-A PCLG workshop on linking ape conservation and poverty reduction took place in Masindi, Uganda from 15th to 19th November.
-Around 30 participants from a variety of ape range states in Africa shared their experience on engaging communities, generating income and reducing poverty; visited community enterprises and conservation programmes in the local area; and learned about opportunities associated with REDD, mainstreaming poverty and environment, and forest governance.
-The group was keen to continue collaborating as a great apes chapter of the PCLG, with ambitions to establish national level chapters in a number of countries.
+A PCLG workshop on linking ape conservation and poverty reduction took place in Masindi, Uganda.
+Around 30 participants from a variety of ape range states in Africa shared their experiences of engaging with communities in high biodiversity areas.
+Participants visited community enterprises and conservation programmes in the local area; and learned about opportunities associated with REDD+, mainstreaming poverty and conservation and forest governance.
+The group was keen to continue collaborating as a great apes chapter of the PCLG, with ambitions to establish national level groups in a number of countries.
 The members identified a wide range of follow up activities at national, regional and international levels from practical work on human wildlife conflict to policy advocacy.

 Dilys Roe, International Institute for Environment and Development (IIED), UK